ocean eco watch

 The importance of communicating progress and a good mentor

-This leads me to another significant lesson: the value of surrounding myself with smart people whom I can consult when I lose perspective and sight of the end goal.
+Another significant lesson: the value of surrounding myself with smart people whom I can consult when I lose perspective and sight of the end goal.
 Losing focus is a common pitfall in design, so it's essential to communicate progress throughout the project.
 This helps prevent bias, avoids endless cycles of revisions, and ultimately keeps me from becoming uninspired and unmotivated.

 Image from Jeremy Bishop found at Unsplash